Roger Van Zandvoort’s Complete Repertory

 - No time limit for completing your course.

 Complete Repertory by Roger Van Zandvoort is the world’s leading homeopathic repertory and is used by many homeopaths.
-The latest version Complete Repertory 2018 has 44 chapters with 231, 294 rubrics in total.
+The latest version Complete Repertory has 45 chapters with more than 231, 294 rubrics.

 Complete repertory by Roger van Zandvoort is a ground-breaking repertory for students and homeopathic physicians.

 It is always advisable to use updated repertories for enhancing knowledge as well as finding out correct similimum.

 Complete repertory is among the few repertories which are constantly being checked for the accuracy in its data with respect to rubrics and remedies.
 There is verified new additions time-to-time referring to source books, new proving and clinical experiences.